zeeduino/arduino-xc/HOWTO.md

 >
 > After that, it is a smooth ride, having Arduino code running on your chip.

+Also keep in mind that **you will have to do all this work down below just once for your chip.
+Once you've done that, every time you create a new sketch, all you have to do is reference arduino-xc, arduino-xc-yourHALport and chip support libraries in your project and then go on and code your application!**.

 In order for Arduino-XC to work on your microcontroler, you will have to provide pieces of code which are specific to your chosen chip.

 Process is actually fairly simple and can be done in steps where after each step you'll have something to play with.